-(1) Additional water consumption related key performance indicators are included in the summary table in section 3.8.2 of this chapter.
+(1) Additional water consumption related key performance indicators are included in the summary table in section 9 of this report.

 The top 10 water users in the Group account for approximately 60% of total annual water withdrawal.
 Site-specific water management plans have been established at these sites.
 The plans include a description of current water use, water balance analysis, water accounting, water risk assessment and pertinent action planning to manage high priority water issues.
 In 2019, the Group designed a new tool to improve monitoring and help reduce of water consumption.
 The project is planned to be launched and completed in 2020.